2010–11 William & Mary Tribe men's basketball team

 The 2010–11 William & Mary Tribe men's basketball team represented The College of William & Mary during the 2010–11 college basketball season.
 This was head coach Tony Shaver's eighth season at William & Mary.
 The Tribe competed in the Colonial Athletic Association and played their home games at Kaplan Arena.
-They finished the season 10–22, 4–14 in CAA play and lost in the quarterfinal round of the 2011 CAA men's basketball tournament to Hofstra.
+They finished the season 10–22, 4–14 in CAA play.
+They lost in the quarterfinal round of the CAA tournament to Hofstra.
 They did not participate in any post-season tournaments.